Sturke/docs-as-code-tutorial/docs/learning-docusaurus/first-learn-doc.md

 ```bash
 touch docs/learning-docusaurus/_category_.json
 ```
-In this JSON file I can add a label, position, and link including a description that appears like a tagline on the `Learning Docusaurus` page.
+Again, you can create this file using your code editor.
+In this JSON file you can add a label, position, and link including a description that appears like a tagline on the `Learning Docusaurus` page.
 Like this: I changed my description text after I created my screenshot below.

 ```json
 {